Microsoft Windows: An Overview

 This page contains general information about Microsoft Windows including some of the technology common to most Windows versions.
-You'll find information about specific versions in the Windows section of the Self-help Resources index page.
+You'll find information about specific versions in the Windows section of the Self-help Resources index page as well as in the Related Resources section of this page.

 New Windows User?